 The VA issues direct loans to Native American veterans or non-Native American veterans married to Native Americans.
 The agency also refinances VA and other mortgages.

 VA loans are made to eligible veterans, service members, Reservists, National Guard members, and some surviving spouses.

 Types of VA Home Loans

-If either a veteran or their spouse is Native American, they may qualify for a Native American Direct Loan.
-NADLs help borrowers to secure financing for a home on federal trust land.
-It’s worth noting that the availability of this type of loan depends on a number of factors, including whether the borrower’s tribal government has an agreement with the US Government regarding VA loans.
+If either a veteran or their spouse is Native American, they may qualify for a Native American Direct Loan (NADL) to purchase, construct, or improve a home on federal trust land.

 Qualifying for a VA Home Loan